 Breadcrumbs are great for internal linking because it defines a clean path or trail to the page you are on.

-These breadcrumbs also appear in search results giving your site extra advantage in rankings.
+These breadcrumbs also appear in search results giving your site an extra advantage in rankings.

-You can enable breadcrumbs for your WooCommerce products by by using the Breadcrumb NavXT plugin.
+You can enable breadcrumbs for your WooCommerce products by using the AIOSEO plugin.

 To learn more about breadcrumbs, see our article on how to display breadcrumb navigation links in WordPress.

 If you’re using one of these best WooCommerce themes, then they will likely come with built-in breadcrumb functionality.

 Product categories and tags help you organize products throughout your online store.
 This makes it easy for your customers to find the right product they’re looking for.

 Categories and tags also help search engines in the same way.
 Each product category and tag has its own page in WooCommerce which is crawled and listed by search engines.